 Top row: A gorgeous day at sea; my single cabin, complete with dressing table and fainting couch; Matthew and I at the Captain’s cocktail party, before the complimentary champagne.

-Bottom row: Dancing with Steven the Foxtrot King; my favorite photo of my friends the vets, courtesy of John Reidy, The Greatest Generations Foundation; utterly charming Peggy’s Cove.
+Bottom row: Dancing with Steven the Foxtrot King; my favorite photo of my friends the vets, courtesy of John Riedy, The Greatest Generations Foundation; utterly charming Peggy’s Cove.